 Inmates at higher security levels present additional challenges.
-For example, at the medium security level, approximately 75 percent of the inmates have a history of violence, 41 percent have been sanctioned for violating prison rules, and half of the inmates in this population have sentences in excess of 8 years.
-At the high security level, more than 90 percent have a history of violence, 71 percent of the inmates have been sanctioned for violating prison rules, and 54 percent have sentences in excess of 12 years.
-One out of every four inmates at high security institutions is gang affiliated.
+For example, at the medium security level, approximately 79 percent of the inmates have a history of violence, 60 percent have been sanctioned for violating prison rules, and over half of the inmates in this population have sentences in excess of 8 years.
+At the high security level, more than 90 percent have a history of violence, 79 percent of the inmates have been sanctioned for violating prison rules, and 54 percent have sentences in excess of 12 years.
+More than one out of every four inmates at high security institutions is gang affiliated.

-Due to the Department's increased enforcement and prosecution efforts, the BOP projects that the inmate population will increase by about 2 percent in FY 2018 after four years of decline.
+Due to the Department's increased enforcement and prosecution efforts, the BOP projects that the inmate population will increase by about 2 percent in FY 2018 and by about 1 percent in FY 2019 after four years of decline.